 The Word for World Is Forest by Ursula K. Le Guin (1972)

 Among those native inhabitants are the Athsheans (the planet’s local name is Athshe), an intelligent but apparently passive species with green fur, known by the colonizers as “creechies.”
-Most of the Terrans, led by the sadistic Captain Davidson, see the Athsheans as subhuman and feel fully entitled to use them as slave labour in their logging operations—and to abuse, rape, and murder them at will.
-When Raj Lyubov, the colony’s anthropologist, points out that the “creechies” are actually a human species, close cousins of ours descended from the same original Hainish seed species, the Terrans don’t want to know.
+Most of the Terrans, led by Captain Davidson, see the Athsheans as subhuman and feel fully entitled to use them as slave labour in their logging operations—and to abuse, rape, and murder them at will.
+When Raj Lyubov, the colony’s anthropologist, points out that the “creechies” are actually a human species, close cousins of ours descended from the same original Hainish seed species, the other Terrans don’t want to know.

 I said it was a pristine wilderness, but when the story moves away from the logging stations and into the forest to join the Athsheans, it comes to feel more like a garden.
-This is a peace-loving people with complex traditions that enable them to live harmoniously with each other and with their environment.
+This is a peaceable people with complex traditions that enable them to live harmoniously with each other and with their environment.
+We are gradually introduced to their peaceful culture and spirituality through Lyubov, whose anthropological work has brought him to a fascinated appreciation of this simultaneously familiar and strange species.

 Preachy